 Our signature training program is the Beginner Biking Training Series for women who want to get back on their bike, develop and improve their riding and bike safety skills.
 It is a skill-building program that features a weekly bike ride and a lesson.
 The rides progress slowly over time.
 Located in Portland, Oregon, we specialize in helping “Nervous Nellies” and “First-Timers” overcome their fear and anxiety about biking.

 Our beginner training model is described below.
-2016 will bring some additional training opportunities for beginner and intermediate road cyclists.
+2017 will include an abbreviated, “Hello, Bike” weekly training series for new riders.
 Check our calendar for all our offerings, Ride Like A Girl Cycling Meetup.

-Four Beginner Series: Starting in the spring and continuing through the fall, the following four series are designed to help the beginner bicyclist develop bike handling skills, safe riding practices, confidence and self-sufficiency:
+Four Beginner Series (not currently scheduled in 2017): Starting in the spring and continuing through the fall, the following four series are designed to help the beginner bicyclist develop bike handling skills, safe riding practices, confidence and self-sufficiency:

 Series 1: Getting Back on Your Bike